Skip to main content

 For application information, lender options and loan comparisons, please visit our FastChoice Private Lending for Higher Education page.
 Please allow up to three weeks to complete the certification process, especially during rush periods.

 The Federal Work-Study program is available to students demonstrating financial need who are attending SLCC.
 Students must first complete the FAFSA to determine financial need.
 Positions are generally available on campus or at local elementary schools.
 You can find a listing of available jobs on our Jobs Portal.
-Award amounts can be as much as $6,000.
+Award amounts can be as much as $8,000 per academic year.
 Students employed through the Federal Work-Study program earn money as you work.
 You will receive a paycheck like any other job.
 Learn more about the Federal Work-Study program on the Work Study page.

 • Be enrolled at least half-time (6 or more credit hours)